FAQ's

 1. How can I set up an appointment to see an advisor?

 You can set up an appointment to see an advisor by calling the Student Support Center at 747-7234.
-Appointments are required for students who are changing majors into the College of Health Sciences, exploring Health Sciences majors, on academic probation or suspension, seeking reinstatement, or who need assistance with the ROTC 104-R form, Satisfactory Academic Progress Form, or Study Abroad Forms.
-Most other inquiries can be seen during walk-in hours.
+Appointments are required for students who are changing majors into the College of Health Sciences, exploring Health Sciences majors, on academic probation or suspension, or seeking reinstatement.
+Many other inquiries can be seen during walk-in hours: http://localendar.com/public/CHSSSC.

 2. Can I come in as a walk-in if I can't make an appointment?

 Yes.
 We have designated Walk-In Hours on specific days.
-Please view the Calendar for walk-in availability.
-However, you MUST call 747-7234 to schedule an appointment if you are changing majors into the College of Health Sciences, exploring Health Sciences majors, on academic probation or suspension, seeking reinstatement, or need assistance with certain forms (ROTC 104-R, Satisfactory Academic Progress, Study Abroad).
-We always advise calling before visiting to check walk-in availability.
+Please view the calendar at http://localendar.com/public/CHSSSC for walk-in availability.
+However, you MUST call 747-7234 to schedule an appointment if you are changing majors into the College of Health Sciences, exploring Health Sciences majors, on academic probation or suspension, or seeking reinstatement.
+We always advise calling before visiting to make sure we are prepared to assist you appropriately.

 3. Do you have to be a UTEP Student or College of Health Sciences student to see an advisor?